 Responsible for liaison between the ECNP and European Medicines Agency

-Medical Patron of Anxiety UK
+Medical Patron of the Anxiety UK

 Past President of Depression Alliance

-Member of MOD Research Ethics Committee
+Vice Chair of the MOD Research Ethics Committee

 BM5.
 Delivers lectures in Year 2 and seminars in Year 3.